About SaneTwain

 Currently, only one region per page is allowed when using an ADF.
 By default, SaneTwain scans just a single page each time.
 By unchecking the appropriate option on the 'General' settings-tab, SaneTwain will try to keep scanning the same region over and over until the scanner returns an error.

-The TWAIN datasource version of SaneTwain currently ignores the "scan single page" option, and allways will try to scan all pages in the feeder.
+The TWAIN datasource version of SaneTwain currently ignores the "scan single page" option, and always will try to scan all pages in the feeder.

 SaneTwain tries to guess whether the scanner backend has an option which would require the user to press a button before starting the scan.
 As there is no "well-known" option for this, SaneTwain inspects the option names for the string "wait" and "button".
 If such an option is encountered, and it set when a scan should start, a messagebox will pop-up reminding you that a button should be pressed.
 (Note: this is not fool proof, let me know if this not work with your scanner setup).